 - Open the Interaction Details for the disambiguation interaction, click Settings, and specify the following:

 - # of intents to show: Select whether to show 2 or 3 intent choices to the consumer.
-The intents are selected based on the match results that are in the same category.

 - Click Save.